GoldeRoX/GoldeRoX/README.md

 <br>

 - I recently earned a degree in Engineering, specializing in IT systems design and data analysis, marking the culmination of this educational journey.
-I'm now preparing to embark on a new chapter, pursuing a Master's degree.
+I'm now preparing to embark on a new chapter, pursuing a Master's degree
 - A passionate Self-taught Software developer
 - In my free time, I program my own projects and create games using the Godot engine
 - Currently, I am learning software development, game development, automation, and more